Vette Polls: Would You Buy A New, Factory-Built Retro Corvette?

 Interior: The dash layouts should stay true to their original design, but with upgraded electronic gauges, Bose sound system, airbags, modern leather bucket seats (the original C2 and C2 buckets are really just narrow bench seats), A/C, electric windows and side mirrors, and Nav system.
 These are cruisers, so the emphasis is on comfort and amenities.

 Body: The C1 and C2 cars should get small ‘67-’69 Z-28-style chin spoilers.
 The C2 cars need a slight forward rake to keep the front end down at higher speeds, All of the cars need to be slightly lowered too.
 There should be optional hoods.
 Headlights should be modern LED units but styled in period correct housings.
+The bumpers must meet standard crash requirements.
+And lastly, the fiberglass should be completely modern and painted with the newest paints and tintcoats in modern or classic colors.
+Strips packages can be classic or modern.

 Without completely engineering and menuing out the entire line, I think you get the drift of what I have outlined.
 What a hoot it would be to be able to go to your local Chevrolet dealer and buy an modern 1957 Fuelie Corvette. or maybe you’d like a modern 1963 Split-Window Coupe Sting Ray Fuelie. or how about a slick LS3-powered ‘78 Coupe Hatchback.
 Huh?